| OVERVIEW |

 It's no wonder that Fouad attended a liberal arts school like Swarthmore College as an Honors Special Major in Music and Theater Composition with a double Minor in Film & Media Studies and Educational Studies.
 In fact, his individualized course of study was featured in an article about Swarthmore's Special Majors program.

 He is currently pursuing his Master of Arts in Creative Media and Technology, specializing in Writing and Design for Musical Theater at Berklee NYC.

-His self-produced first full length album titled Monarchs in Riverbeds released in May of 2019 alongside an accompanying music video for its title track in September of 2019.
-He has also released three EPs, two of which (Seclusion and FOR YOU) were written and recorded over the spans of 12 and 24 hour live-streamed sessions respectively.
+Fouad's first full length album, Monarchs in Riverbeds, released in May of 2019 alongside an accompanying music video for its title track.
+The film was accepted into the 2020 Tri-Co Film Festival and ultimately won the Audience Favorite Runner Up award.
+Fouad has also released three EPs, two of which (Seclusion and For You: A Whistleblower Story) were written and recorded over the span of 12 and 24 hour live-streamed sessions respectively.

-Fouad has also written more than ten original musical theater pieces of varying lengths and styles including rock operas and literary adaptations among more traditional book musicals.
-Two of his original musicals (Promnado and Pneumonia: a New Spellbinding Musical) have been produced as part of Acting Manitou theater camp’s main stage seasons.
-The latter of these pieces culminated in a New York Actors Equity reading in May, 2018.
-Another of his musicals (Sic Semper Tyrannis) was awarded first place Solo Performance in both the New York City and state National History Day competitions.
+Fouad's knack for musical storytelling is apparent in his dozen or so original musical theater pieces.
+Two of these (Promnado and Pneumonia: A New Spellbinding Musical) have been produced at Ghostlight Theater Camp.
+The latter of these pieces culminated in a New York Actors Equity reading in May of 2018.
+Another of his musicals (Sic Semper Tyrannis) was awarded first place Solo Performance in both the New York City and New York state National History Day competitions in 2018.